Programme Assyriology (research)

 - Boards, committees, and co-participation

 In addition to the track electives, two core common courses are part of the programme (compulsory for all students), concentrating on "The Commentary in Ancient Civilizations" and "Cultural Contact in the Hellenistic World".
-The structure of the study programme:
+Research MA students also take a course offered by a research school.
+OIKOS (the National Research School in Classical Studies) alternately offers a module on “Cuneiform Epigraphy” where students learn the skills to handle, read and edit original cuneiform inscriptions and a module focusing on the culture and language of the Mycenaean World.
+Students apply for a full membership of OIKOS via the online applications form.

 - Common core course 1 (10 EC)